What are the Different Types of IELTS Questions?

 IELTS® listening questions assess a test-ability taker’s to understand spoken English in a variety of social situations.
 Four audio passages are played in the testing room during this part of the IELTS® exam.
 After listening to each passage, the test-taker must answer several questions about the passage’s main ideas and factual content, as well as the opinions and attitudes of the speakers.
 Each audio segment is only played once.

 IELTS® reading questions measure how well a test taker understands the nuances of written English.
 Three reading passages totaling 2,150-2,750 words are included in this section of the IELTS® exam.
 After reading a passage, a test taker must respond to questions about the passage’s main ideas and circumstantial details, as well as the implied meanings, attitudes, and purposes of the passage’s author.
-The reading passages’ content is determined the testing module selected the test-taker.
+The reading passages’ content is determined by the testing module selected by the test-taker.

 Writing IELTS® questions are essentially prompts or tasks presented to the test-taker with the goal of eliciting a written response.
 The written response is used to assess a test-ability taker’s to write a well-structured, grammatically correct passage using a wide range of English vocabulary.
 Test takers must produce a total of at least 400 written words.
-The types of writing prompts or tasks presented are determined the test-selection taker’s of a testing module.
+The types of writing prompts or tasks presented are determined by the test-selection taker’s of a testing module.

 During a three-part oral interview with an IELTS® examiner, the test-taker is given speaking IELTS® questions.
 This section of the exam evaluates a variety of English speaking skills, such as pronunciation, fluency, and grammatical range.
 During the interview, the test-taker must respond to conversational questions, speak for one to two minutes on a random topic without being interrupted, and then participate in a two-way discussion on the same topic.